 Am7 arpeggio vs A Dorian scale Am7 arpeggio vs Am7 chord

-Am7 Arpeggio Exercise #1: practice the A minor arpeggio like this (until it flows naturally).
+Am7 Arpeggio Exercise #1: practice the A minor arpeggio as notated on the tabs below (until it flows naturally):

 Am7 Arpeggio Exercise #2: you can also practice by playing the chord before the arpeggio, a good exercise for your ears.